 During your time a ENP you will witness how elephants behave in their natural habitat and will see the challenges facing elephant conservation and how ENP is working to help these animals.

 Through these projects students will experience and participate in community building and empowerment whilst reflecting on their experiences.
 You will come away with a fascinating insight into the lives of elephants and help so that future generations can enjoy these beautiful animals too.

-All students will enroll in a 3-credit hour prerequisite orientation and cultural studies course that takes place during the Spring semester.
-A second 3-credit hour course will be taken in-country, for a total of six undergraduate or graduate credit hours, awarded in the Summer semester.
+All students will be enrolled in a 0-credit hour prerequisite orientation and cultural studies course that takes place during the Spring 2021 semester.
+A second 3-credit hour course will be taken in-country, and awarded in the Fall 2021 semester.
 These courses are designed to integrate academic and experiential learning with cultural immersion, identity exploration, and global engagement.
 The general undergraduate course numbers are listed below.
 Undergraduate students interested in other credits and graduate students may earn credit by arrangement with the Office of Service-Learning and their individual departments.

 Class Schedule – must attend all classes

-You will be enrolled in MU courses and are guaranteed to receive MU credit for successfully completed coursework.
-Grades earned on this program will calculate into your MU GPAs and appear on your MU transcripts when grades are recorded by the Program Leader.
-You must work with their academic adviser(s) to obtain pre-approval as to how courses might fulfill degree requirements.
+Grades earned on this program will calculate into the MU GPA and appear on students’ MU transcripts when grades are recorded by the Program Leader.
+Students must work with their academic adviser(s) to obtain pre-approval as to how the courses might fulfill degree requirements.

 Additional Learning and Academic Activities

-While living in the host country students will participate in multiple cultural activities.
-Excursions are considered as part of the coursework and should be looked upon as once-in-a-lifetime opportunities.
-Part of the final grade will come from their participation and attitude towards learning during these activities and excursions.
-Faculty will require students to reflect on your experiences on the excursions as part of a final multimedia project.
+Excursions are considered to be a part of the coursework and should be looked upon as once-in-a-lifetime opportunities.
+Part of the final grade will come from participation and attitude towards learning during these activities and excursions.

 Accommodations and Meals